5 Microsoft Power Apps Dashboards for Enhanced Project Reporting

 You will also learn how BrightWork 365 centralizes project tracking and reporting in one solution on the Power Platform.

-Video – Power Apps Project Reporting Dashboards
+Learn How Power Apps Dashboards Improves Project Reporting

-Microsoft Power Apps is a low-code platform that allows users to create custom business applications without writing code.
+Microsoft Power Apps is a low-code platform that allows users to create customized business applications without writing code.
+It is part of the Microsoft Power Platform, including Power BI and Power Automate.

 BrightWork 365 is a project and portfolio management solution for Microsoft 365 and the Microsoft Power Platform.